-"Through this generous, powerful act of bearing witness to the early days of the AIDS crisis, Finkelstein- a central figure in the image strategies developed and deployed by ACT UP, and a profound cultural analyst himself- has delivered a crucial set of insights for the next generation of artist-activists that aspire to transform our political landscape.
+"Through this generous, powerful act of bearing witness to the early days of the AIDS crisis, Avram Finkelstein—a central figure in the image strategies developed and deployed by ACT UP, and a profound cultural analyst himself—has delivered a crucial set of insights for the next generation of artist-activists who aspire to transform our political landscape.
 It is a witnessing told with heart and unflinching honesty, always eager to eschew the dominant narratives that seek to define this history, in favor of revealing the true complexity of social movements and their participants.
-We are in his debt." — Mark Read, a founding member of The Illuminator Collective.
+We are in his debt."—Mark Read, founding member of The Illuminator Collective

 "After the Holocaust, it was said for a time writers couldn't and didn't write.
-We, survivors/artists of the late 80s and early 90's AIDS era have found our voices again.
-Avram has written an important, one of a kind book about the history of AIDS through its images that the world needs and has waited for.
-It is a triumph."—Pamela Sneed Poet/author/performer/, Visiting Professor Columbia University
+We, survivors/artists of the late-1980s and early-1990s AIDS era, have found our voices again.
+Avram Finkelstein has written an important, one-of-a-kind book about the history of AIDS through its images that the world needs and has waited for.
+It is a triumph."—Pamela Sneed, poet, author, performer, and Visiting Professor at Columbia University